fac18/week3-cikp-gifsthesia/README.md

 ---

+### How to manipulate objects?

+- Understanding objects and how they work was a huge one this week
+- We kept wanting to use array methods on objects, or find a way to copy/map an entire 'key:value' pair into a new object, but it doesn't really work that way

+---

 ### Misc things learnt

+- Challenges are great, failure is good - that's how you learn! :)
+- Long discussions exploring different methods for solving our problems are really fun!
-- check your file paths.
-An errant / here or a missing . there can make all the difference
+- Check your file paths!
+An errant '/' here or a missing '.' there can make all the difference
+- Georgia and Tony are excellent (patient!) teachers